jacordero/ESA-audio-sentiment-analysis/docs/EmotionRecognition.md

 #### Tone-based emotion predictor
 The tone-based emotion (sentiment) predictor is responsible for computing features from a input audio and analyzing these features to predict its emotions.
 In the class diagram shown above, the sentiment predictor is modeled by the ```ToneSentimentPredictor``` class.
 As shown in the class diagram, two specialized sentiment predictors inherit from this class: ```SequentialToneSentimentPredictor``` and ```SiameseToneSentimentPredictor```.

 The ```SequentialToneSentimentPredictor``` class uses sequential CNN models trained with mfcc features.
-Therefore, in order to perform sentiment prediction using its CNN model, this class computes mfcc features of a given audio.
+Therefore, in order to perform sentiment prediction using its CNN model, this class computes mfcc features of given audio.
 In contrast, the ```SiameseToneSentimentPredictor``` uses siamese CNN models trained using mfcc and lmfe features.
-Thus, this class computes mfcc and lmfe features in order to predict the sentiment of a given audio.
+Thus, this class computes mfcc and lmfe features in order to predict the sentiment of given audio.

 The ```sentiment_prediction.py``` file the implementations of ```SequentialToneSentimentPredictor``` and ```SiameseToneSentimentPredictor```.
 The ```ToneSentimentPredictor``` class is part of the design but was not implemented.
 Nonetheless, if more tone-based predictors classes are required, the ```ToneSentimentPredictor``` could be implemented in order to couple the functionality of new tone-base predictors with the required interface.